freeart/api-middleware/README.md

     - All API calls should describe 500 status for server error cases.
     - All API calls with path/query/body params should describe 400 status to return what wrong with the input data [?limit=AAA] for example.
     It helps to find issues on the frontend side.

+- There is no description for the case when integration service failed?
+ What behaviour should be?
+Have I remove local data to invalidate cache or return old data.